Best Wine Bars in Los Angeles for 2023 and 2024

-Editor’s Note: This travel guide to some of the best restaurants and wine bars in LA is part of our ongoing itinerary series for wine and food lovers.
+Editor’s Note: This travel guide to some of the best wine restaurants and wine bars in Los Angeles is part of our ongoing itinerary series.
 Discover top restaurants in cities all over the world and what makes them special.

 Los Angeles is one of the most famous cities in the United States and not always for good reason.
 The glamour attached to Hollywood is often upended by social issues that have plagued the city since its inception.
 It’s also notoriously expensive and clogged with traffic.
 What, then, makes LA so endlessly fascinating a draw that has thousands relocating there every year?
 Well, we’re not saying it’s the restaurant scene entirely, but that’s probably got something to do with it.